 \item Assume that there is a homomorphism $f: G_S\to G'$, and a continuous map $\hf: \cC_{G_S}\to \cC_{G'}$ corresponding to $f$ due to Proposition \ref{cj:hom_cont}.
 We also assume that $G_O$ is obtained by replacing every edge $e_i$ in $G'$ with a particular non-trivial graph $H_i$ such that the connection preserves.
 Then, generally, there is no homomorphism nor w-homomorphism from $G_S$ to $G_O$.
 On the other hand, there exist a continuous map $\hq: \cC_{G_S}\to \cC_{G_O}$ induced from $\hf$ and $f$.

 Conway considered the edge in the organization $G_O$ to be a coordinator of communication.
 In Conway's time it is appropriate.

-However, recently the importance of the communication increases, due to secure, knowledge hiding, high level, and the object that should be controlled.
+However, recently the importance of the communication increases, due to secure, knowledge hiding, and the object that should be controlled.
 Thus, it could be responsible by a special team.
 The t-Conway doublet can express it, though Conway doublet cannot express it.

 \item Figure \ref{fg:SubGrap2} shows the continuous maps.
-Some of them are not homomorphism.
+(Some of them are not homomorphism.)

-Then it is obvious that the node in $G_S$ or $G_T$ can correspond to a subgraph of $G_O$.
+Then it is obvious that the node in $G_S$ or $G_T$ can correspond to a subgraph of $G_O$ in the t-Conway triplet.
 This means that a module or a subsystem can be made responsible by a team or an association of teams that has internal geometric properties.